-Of all the different family law cases that you and your family could go through, I think the most frustrating and oftentimes disheartening is a Child Protective Services case.
-That does not mean that the case's result will be worse than the end of child custody, divorce, enforcement, or modification case.
+Of all the different family law cases you and your family could go through, I think the most frustrating and often disheartening is a Child Protective Services case.
+That does not mean that the case's result will be worse than the end of a child custody, divorce, enforcement, or modification case.
 It's just that hey Child Protective Services case tends to have many more questions than any other family law case in my experience.
-I think the primary reason why families are left asking more questions regarding a Child Protective Services case is that the process is less clearly outlined than during a divorce or other familylaw case in Texas.
+The primary reason families are left asking more questions regarding a Child Protective Services case is that the process is less clearly outlined than during a divorce or other family law case in Texas.

 Who is Child Protective Services?

 Child Protective Services employees whose job is to receive these reports of abuse or neglect of a child and then determine whether or not there is sufficient information to warrant an investigation.
-If Child Protective Services believes that there is sufficient evidence to warrant an investigation, then it will send investigators and caseworkers out to the location described in the phone call or email and began to work on collecting hard evidence.
+Suppose Child Protective Services believes that there is enough evidence to warrant an investigation.
+In that case, it will send investigators and caseworkers out to the location described in the phone call or email and begin collecting hard evidence.
 Note that if a report is made to Child Protective Services against you or your spouse, the Reporter is kept anonymous throughout the process.
 You will not be able to learn who made the report against either of you.